 SOS Children's Villages in Macedonia

-In response to the Refugee Crisis of 2015, the SOS Emergency Programme is focusing on supporting children (especially unaccompanied children), young people, and mothers with children and pregnant women.
+Emergency programme: In response to the Refugee Crisis of 2015, the SOS Emergency Programme is focusing on supporting children (especially those who are unaccompanied), young people, mothers with children and pregnant women.
 SOS Children's Villages is working with other organisations and is responding to the evolving situation.
 We aim to provide shelter and food, as well as health care to those arriving.
-At the camps in Gevgelija and Tabanovce, and in collaboration with UNICEF we have handed out packs with food and diapers and also set up a Child Friendly Spaces for children to play and spend some time away from the stresses of their journey to safety.
-We have also set up a space where refugees can charge their phones and have free access to computers and internet.
+At the camps in Gevgelija and Tabanovce we have set up Child Friendly Spaces.
+We have also set up a space where refugees can charge their phones and have free access to computers and the internet.